zoinkdoggie94/direct-installs/README.md

-# This repo is for direct installs of KSign and other apps
+# This repo is for direct installs of KSign and other apps!